nickzas/do-kubernetes-challenge-2021/README.md

 # Deployment

-Open a terminal by clicking the *+* in the bottom left and select *Terminal*
+Open a terminal by clicking the *+* in the bottom left and select *Terminal*:
 ![image](https://user-images.githubusercontent.com/42356848/147761789-75bca302-01ce-4cc3-b2d4-bb7e6a7a4b36.png)

 Simply clone this repository by using the ```git clone https://github.com/nickzas/do-kubernetes-challenge-2021.git``` command and run the ```quick-deploy.sh``` script:

 ![image](https://user-images.githubusercontent.com/42356848/147762296-57900aa1-ce1d-4626-acb0-698ab6783d35.png)

-Navigate to *Workloads* -> *Pods* and set it to view to *All Namespaces* so you can see your pods come up in real time:
+Navigate to *Workloads* -> *Pods* and set it to view to *All Namespaces* so you can see your pods come up:
 ![image](https://user-images.githubusercontent.com/42356848/147761360-d2d7d6cb-f7ea-4c8a-af6f-78a70f8bac0f.png)

-After a few minutes you should have a *MongoDB* and * MongoDB client* pod, a *Grafana* pod, a *Loki-stack* pod, and one *Loki-stack-Promtail* pod per node in your cluster.
-Promtail needs to be on each node in the cluster to gather all available logs, as a result Promtail is deployed as a DaemonSet which automatically deploys it on each node.
+After a few minutes you should have a *MongoDB* and *MongoDB client* pod, a *Grafana* pod, a *Loki-stack* pod, and one *Loki-stack-Promtail* pod per node in your cluster.
+Promtail needs to be on each node in the cluster to gather all available logs, as a result Promtail is deployed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) which automatically deploys it on each node:
 ![image](https://user-images.githubusercontent.com/42356848/147768836-8d58d93e-851c-436e-8647-f7a73c0a164a.png)

 # Testing
-To verify the logging system works, click the Grafana pod in Lens and click the *http:3000/TCP* hyperlink which will automatically portforward Grafana to a random port for you and open it in your default browser after a brief period:
+To verify the logging system works, click the Grafana pod in Lens and click the *http:3000/TCP* hyperlink which will automatically portforward port 3000 on Grafana to a random port for you and open it in your default browser after a brief period:
 ![image](https://user-images.githubusercontent.com/42356848/147769652-1348737a-2b49-4506-afed-d691b6d721ec.png)

 The default username is *admin* and the default password is *admin*, you will be prompted for a password change upon login: